r2d2m/unity-urp-pixelized-template/README.md

 ## ProPixelizer

-the project depends on the universal rendering pipeline designed by Unity.
+the project depends on the universal render pipeline designed by Unity.

 ### resources
 - https://sites.google.com/view/propixelizer